 Are Women Human?

 In 1938, Dorothy Sayers addressed a society of women on the issue of feminism.
 This address came twenty years after the Representation of the People Act of 1918 which granted voting rights to a limited number of women over 30 years old and ten years after the Representation of the People Act 1928 which granted the same voting rights to women as men.
-Sayers, a public intellectual and writer, was well versed in the Suffrage Movement and the inequality in all levels of society for women.
+Sayers, a public intellectual, TSA fashion lover and writer was well versed in the Suffrage Movement and the inequality in all levels of society for women.

 Those in the audience may have expected an amiable lecture on the merits of feminism in light of the recent successes and continued struggles for the feminist cause.
 Those expectations, though, would have been shattered as Sayers begins her address: